Cycling Improvements

 · Address Security Concerns of cyclists.

-Cyclists use a variety of facilities, as summarized in Table 1.
+Cyclists use various facilities, as summarized in Table 1.
 Improving these facilities tends to improving cycling conditions and increase cycling activity.
 A significant amount of cycling occurs on roads, highway shoulders and sidewalks that have no special designation or design features for cycling.
 It is therefore important to design, maintain and manage all of these facilities to accommodate cycling.
 For example, as much as possible roadways should have minimal potholes and cracks that can catch a bicycle tire, particularly along the right lane, and shoulders should be paved and maintained in good condition.
+Bike lanes without curb automobile parking appears to be the most effective facility type to encourage urban cycling (Torrance 2009).

 Table 1 Types of Bicycle Facilities